Table of Contents

 iCloud

-- Use strong Apple ID password and 2FA
+- Use a strong Apple ID password and 2FA

 - Review devices linked to your Apple ID